 1. Is there anything drastically wrong with this toothbrush?

 It is a solid performing brush that will appeal to children thanks to the interchangeable stickers and bold colours.

 It cleans well and has a built in timer to encourage brushing for the right amount of time.

 You really should consider the upgrade to this brush, the Sonicare For Kids Connected.
 This is a Bluetooth equipped brush that takes brushing encouragement and education to the next level and is the best electric toothbrush for kids.

 Oral-B Kids 3+ range of brushes would be my other recommendation.

 Sadly, there is no Bluetooth connectivity, but there is a similar level of interaction and focus on achieving the best brushing routine for children.
 There is too a benefit in that it is cheaper.

 3. Where is the best place to buy the Philips Sonicare Kids?

-It is not stocked in as many stores as we would like, but Argos and Boots are two options on the high street, or you can buy direct from Philips, via their online web store.
+It is not stocked in as many stores as we would like, but Boots is one option on the high street, or you can buy direct from Philips, via their online web store.
 Or for what tend to be the best prices head to Amazon, or eBay.